 - A solar battery trickle will improve the charging rate of the solar battery while preventing total discharge.

-Charging the battery while powering other devices might cause some implications to your battery.
+Charging the battery while powering other devices might cause some implications for your battery.
 Your battery might;

-- Overcharge and overheat which might cause an explosion or even more worse things.
+- Overcharge and overheat which might cause an explosion or even worse things.

 - The rate of discharge of the battery will increase.